derekwolpert/Visicality/README.md

+# Visicality
-# Audio-Visualizer Web Audio API + D3 Library Project
+## An Audio-Visualizer utilizing Web Audio API and D3.js Library

+Note: this  README is currently a work in progress (8/28/19)

 ![Wireframe Image](demo_photo_1.png)